A command-line program to crop the margins of PDF files, with many options.

 The pip program should be automatically installed along with Python.
 If you cannot find the pip executable you can usually run pip like this:

 Note that on some Windows installs the executable for Python is py rather than python.

-In order for the command pdf-crop-margins to be found the bin directory it is created in by the pip command must be on the Windows PATH.
-The system-wide Python bin directory should already be there if you checked the box to modify PATH when you installed Python; otherwise it should be added.
-(If you install with the --user option to pip then you need to be sure the local Python bin directory is in the Windows PATH.)
+In order for the command pdf-crop-margins to work from the command line the Python bin directory must be on the Windows Path.
+The system-wide Python bin directory should already be on the path if you checked the box to modify Path when you installed Python; otherwise it should be added.
+(Note that if you install with the --user option to pip then you need to be sure that the local Python bin directory is in the Windows Path.)